negotiu/ws4kp-czech/README.md

 A live version of this project is available at https://mwood77.github.io/ws4kp-international

+## Czech translacion

+This project is a fork of [@mwood77](https://github.com/mwood77/ws4kp-international) with has been translated.
+I have edited the original fonts to work with czech alphabet using [FontForge](https://github.com/fontforge/fontforge)

 ## About

 This project aims to bring back the feel of the 90's with a weather forecast that has the look and feel of The Weather Channel at that time but available in a modern way.